ghcli/gh-commit-src/README.md

 1. Fork the repository 🍴.
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`) 🌳.
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`) 📝.
+4. Build and execute on command line with `go mod download && go mod tidy && go build -v . && sleep 1 && chmod a+rx ./gh-commit && ./gh-commit` 🏗️.
-4. Push to the branch (`git push origin feature/AmazingFeature`) ⬆️.
+5. Push to the branch (`git push origin feature/AmazingFeature`) ⬆️.
-5. Open a pull request 🤲.
+6. Open a pull request 🤲.

 ### Code of Conduct 📜